-The ELC's and Summer Camps' doors are always locked.
-To ensure the children's security at all times, parents must use the doorbell to signal their presence to the personnel in the play room.
-After having confirmed the parent's identity, the educator unlocks the door by remote-control.
+The Summer Camps' doors are always locked.
+To always ensure the children's security, parents must use the doorbell to signal their presence to the personnel in the playroom.
+After having confirmed the parent's identity, the educator unlocks the door by remote control.